blaqkube/mysql-operator/docs/developers/welcome.md

 The operator relies on the
 [Golang version of operator-sdk](https://sdk.operatorframework.io/docs/building-operators/golang/).
-To run it from outside of the cluster:
+To run it from outside of the cluster, for development purpose:

 - Clone the project with `git clone https://github.com/blaqkube/mysql-operator`
 - Go into the operator subdirectory `cd mysql-operator/mysql-operator`
 - Install the CRDs to your default namespace `make install`
 - Run controllers outside of your cluster `make run ENABLE_WEBHOOKS=false`

+The operator should start.
+Once done, you can create a MySQL instance with the command below:

 ```shell
 cat <<EOF | kubectl apply -f -